These roles support the governance and operation of the Association. These roles are often appointed by the NODA president.

 ➢ COMMUNICATION & REPRESENTATION

-Program committee members responsibilities require members to be in active communication with other members, Board of Directors, Association staff, and external constituents.
-Program committee members are expected to engage in discussion and actively participate in committee work.
-Program committee members are also expected to represent the Association to the membership with clarity, professionalism, and integrity.
+Conference committee members responsibilities require members to be in active communication with other members, Board of Directors, Association staff, and external constituents.
+Conference committee members are expected to engage in discussion and actively participate in committee work.
+Conference committee members are also expected to represent the Association to the membership with clarity, professionalism, and integrity.

 Benefits